andresmrm/cliptopia/README.md

 ## Installation

 Clone or copy this repository and install python dependencies listed in `requirements.txt`.
-Some of them doesn't seem to work well in a virtualenv... =/
+But `pygobject` and `dbus-python` seem not to be working with `pip`, so you'll have to install them with your distro package manager. =/

+For Arch Linux that would be:

+    # pacman python-gobject dbus-glib python-dbus

+If you also want to install the other deps with package manager:

+    # pacman python-docopt python-urwid

+And, in Arch Linux, `python-xlib` for Python 3 is only in AUR.
+One way to install it would be:

+    # yaourt python-xlib

+### More one dependency...

 You'll also need to install `wmctrl` (it's a program, not a Python lib) for "smart focus" functionality (see below).

+Again, in Arch Linux:

+    # pacman wmctrl

 ## Use

+Still reading?
-I'll tell how I use the scripts, so you can see if they are useful for you.
+Ok, I'll tell how I use the scripts, so you can see if they are useful for you:

 ### Smart Copy&Paste